telerik/maui-docs/controls/chat/styling.md

 To customize the different parts of the control, you can use the following built-in styles:

-- `MessageImageStyle`(`TargetType Image`)&mdash;Defines the style referred to the send button image.
+- `MessageImageStyle`(target type `Image`)&mdash;Defines the style referred to the send button image.

-- `OutgoingMessageImageStyle` (`TargetType Image`)&mdash;Defines the style of the outgoing message image.
+- `OutgoingMessageImageStyle` (target type `Image`)&mdash;Defines the style of the outgoing message image.

-- `IncomingBorderStyle` (`TargetType RadBorder`)&mdash;Defines the style of the incoming message border.
+- `IncomingBorderStyle` (target type `RadBorder`)&mdash;Defines the style of the incoming message border.

-- `OutgoingBorderStyle` (`TargetType RadBorder`)&mdash;Defines the style of the outgoing message border.
+- `OutgoingBorderStyle` (target type `RadBorder`)&mdash;Defines the style of the outgoing message border.

-- `DefaultLabelStyle` (`TargetType Label`)&mdash;Defines the default label style.
+- `DefaultLabelStyle` (target type `Label`)&mdash;Defines the default label style.

-- `OutgoingLabelStyle` (`TargetType Label`)&mdash;Defines the style of the label of the outgoing message.
+- `OutgoingLabelStyle` (target type `Label`)&mdash;Defines the style of the label of the outgoing message.

 ## Customize the Chat Entry

 You can customize the `ChatEntry` with an implicit style.
 The example below shows how to customize the chat entry in your Chat control.
+The `ChatEntry` represents the entry used for writing messages in the Telerik UI for .NET MAUI Chat control.

 ```XAML
 <Style TargetType="telerik:ChatEntry">